cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 phase, the Aggregators carry out a multi-party computation to determine if their shares correspond to a valid input (as determined by the arithmetic circuit).
 This computation involves a "proof" of validity generated by the Client.
-Next, each Aggregator sums up its input shares locally.
+Next, each Aggregator sums up its shares locally.
 Finally, the Collector sums up the aggregate shares and computes the aggregate result.

 This VDAF does not have an aggregation parameter.
 Instead, the output share is derived from the input share by applying a fixed map.
 See {{poplar1}} for an